Copyright © Ministry of Health Singapore. All Rights Reserved.

 Get to know the nutritional value of your favourite local dishes using the Healthy 365 app.
 Eat foods that are lower in fat, saturated fat, cholesterol and sodium more often.
 Wonder what to do about those popular dishes that do not meet the mark?
 Eat them less often and in small portions.
 Make every effort to eat a healthier and well-balanced meal.

-Can You Eat Hawker Food Every Day and Still Lose Weight?
+Related: Eat Low Calorie Hawker Food Every Day and Lose Weight

 Your friends and you love hanging out at the nearest fast-food restaurant and so, you eat fast-food items almost every day.